 On the Nikon D700:

 I kept going with macros, and this is the lens that I used to take pictures of my engagement ring, more hummingbirds, and more lizards.

 I loved Nikon's greens, but I didn't ever love Nikon's skin tones, so when Canon had fixed the focus issued, I came back.. and bought the Sigma 50mm macro all over again.

 This is the lens I chase lizards with, stalk ants with, shoot dewdrops with.
 It's also been from Georgia to Seattle, New Orleans, Charlotte, Cincinatti, and Mississippi.

 The Sigma 50mm macro has shaped my photography career in ways that I can't even imagine, I'm sure.
 Sigma did not pay me to write this, I just wanted to share my love of a rugged, dirt cheap, discontinued little lens that does an amazing job.
 I might never has a real love for a camera body, but I do LOVE Sigma lenses!

 Below are some actual client photos I've used the Sigma 50mm macro for.

 Edit: I tried the 50mm macro with an adapter on the Sony a7iii and it mostly works but not totally.
 If you get the lightest bit of sun in the lens, it does this weird thing where you can actually see the adapter insides.
+It's also just not quite as magical as it was before.
+It takes longer to focus on the adapter as well.
 I will be replacing this with the 70mm macro linked below.